Three Fundamental Questions in Modern Infinite-Domain Constraint Satisfaction: Introduction

-\subsection{Polymorphisms are injective}
+\subsubsection{Polymorphisms are injective}

 Comparing Theorem~\ref{thm:finite_domain_CSP} with Conjecture~\ref{conj:bodirsky_pinsker}, one notices the replacement of the Siggers identity by its (weaker) pseudo-variant.
-This is not just an inconvenience arising from the proof of Barto and Pinsker in~\cite{barto_pinsker_journal} (or the more recent proof in~\cite{BBKMP23}), but there are examples showing the necessity to weaken the condition. \begin{example} The CSP of $(\mathbb{Q};<)_{I_4}$ from Example~\ref{ex:properties_of_q2} is solvable in Datalog (Section~\ref{section:datalog_injectivity}).
-Since $\CSP(\struct{K}_3)$ is not, and pp-constructions provide Datalog-reductions~\cite{atserias2009affine}, it follows that $(\mathbb{Q};<)_{I_4}$ does not pp-construct $\struct{K}_3$.
-Hence its polymorphisms satisfy the pseudo-Siggers identity by the above-mentioned theorem of Barto and Pinsker.
-However, any polymorphism of $I_4$ is injective up to dummy variables~\cite{BodChenPinsker}, and hence cannot satisfy the Siggers identity. \end{example}
+This is not just an inconvenience arising from the proof of~\cite[Thm.~1.6]{barto_pinsker_journal} by Barto and Pinsker (or the more recent proof in~\cite{BBKMP23}), but there are examples showing the necessity to weaken the condition. \begin{example} Consider the template $(\mathbb Q;I_4)$, where $I_4$ is defined by Its CSP is solvable in Datalog (Sections~\ref{section:fp} and~\ref{section:everything_together}).
+Since $\CSP(\struct{K}_3)$ is not, and pp-constructions provide Datalog-reductions~\cite{atserias2009affine}, it follows that $(\mathbb{Q};I_4)$ does not pp-construct $\struct{K}_3$.
+Hence, its polymorphisms satisfy the pseudo-Siggers identity by the above-mentioned theorem of Barto and Pinsker.
+However, any polymorphism of $I_4$ is injective up to dummy variables~\cite{BodChenPinsker}, and hence cannot satisfy the Siggers identity.
+This makes it clear that the characterization of tractability of CSPs by the Siggers identity cannot be lifted from finite to infinite domains. \end{example}

+One prominent example of a condition that can actually be lifted is the satisfiability of \emph{quasi near-unanimity identities}, which captures \emph{bounded strict width} of CSPs both in the finite and in the infinite~\cite{bodirsky2013datalog}; bounded strict width corresponds to solvability in a particular proper fragment of Datalog that is not closed under the Datalog-reductions in Theorem~\ref{thm:removing_algebraicity}.